69th Guards Rifle Division: Battles for Budapest

-IV SS Panzer Corps planned to launch its assault along a 15km front held by the 252nd Division's 928th Rifle Regiment and the entire sector of 1st Guards Fortified Region with a total of 560 tanks.
+IV SS Panzer Corps planned to launch its assault along a 15 km front held by the 252nd Division's 928th Rifle Regiment and the entire sector of 1st Guards Fortified Region with a total of 560 tanks.
 Despite an hour-long artillery preparation and air support the first German attacks were beaten back.
 Eventually the 1st Guard's defenses were overcome and Ősi and Sandorka were captured.
-By day's end the panzers had advanced from 16-30km.
+By day's end the panzers had advanced from 16 to 30 km.
 The 69th Guards occupied defensive positions along the western and southern outskirts of Székesfehérvár.
 Overnight General Zakharov reorganized his defense, ordered the bridges over the Sárvíz Canal blown, and assigned the division to the direct defense of the town.
 At dawn the 5th SS Panzer Division Wiking and 3rd SS Panzer Division Totenkopf forced the canal and continued to develop their offensive to the east, striving to reach the Danube.
 The advance made little further progress that day and the battle for Székesfehérvár continued through January 20 as Soviet artillery was brought up to reinforce the antitank defenses.
 The two SS divisions focused their efforts that day and the next on the reinforced 5th Guards Cavalry Corps between Lake Velence and the Danube but without notable success.

-The German plan for January 22 involved a short artillery preparation at 0530 hours after which the 5th SS and 1st Panzer Divisions attacked towards Székesfehérvár with the former advancing on the eastern suburbs while the latter headed for the western outskirts.
+The German plan for 22 January involved a short artillery preparation at 0530 hours after which the 5th SS and 1st Panzer Divisions attacked towards Székesfehérvár with the former advancing on the eastern suburbs while the latter headed for the western outskirts.
 Elements of the 23rd Panzer Division also attacked towards the town from the direction of Sárkeresztes.
 Under the circumstances of near-encirclement the impact of more than 150 tanks and assault guns managed to force the 21st Guards Corps back and to capture the town and its suburbs by 1800 hours.
 The next day the IV SS Panzer Corps again concentrated its attacks on 5th Guards Cavalry Corps intending to finally break through to Budapest although by now it was running very low on fuel.
-Overnight on January 25/26 the German forces launched a surprise night offensive which made some gains and put 4th Guards Army in a difficult situation.
+Overnight on 25 and 26 January, the German forces launched a surprise night offensive which made some gains and put 4th Guards Army in a difficult situation.
 Zakharov reacted by, among other measures, shifting one rifle regiment of the 69th Guards to the area south of Vereb, occupying defensive positions along the Gyula sector; this regiment was reinforced with artillery and a small number of tanks and self-propelled guns.
-Meanwhile, the Front managed to concentrate sufficient reserves to bring Konrad to a halt on January 27.
+Meanwhile, the Front managed to concentrate sufficient reserves to bring Konrad to a halt on 27 January.